Making Moral Choices – From A Biblical Worldview Perspective

 First, we can know God’s will through the Bible.
 Before considering any other way to discern God’s will, one should ask whether the Bible has already provided guidance in this area.
 The Bible is full of God’s specific commands and principles.

-A teenager doesn’t have to ask if he should get drunk; the Bible has already addressed that issue (Eph.
-5:18).
+A teenager doesn’t have to ask if he should get drunk; the Bible has already addressed that issue (Ephesians 5:18).
 An unmarried couple doesn’t need to ask if they should live together before they marry.
-Again, the Bible has addressed the topic (1 Cor.
-6:18).
+Again, the Bible has addressed the topic (1 Corinthians 6:18).

 A second way we discern God’s will is through prayer.
 We are commanded to bring our requests before God.
 In Philippians 4:6 we are told: “Do not be anxious about anything, but in everything, by prayer and petition, with thanksgiving, present your requests to God.”